 I was watching Brazil versus Columbia when Brazilian Soccer player Neymar went down.
 At first I thought, “Oh boy, more flopping”.
 When they were carrying him off the field I saw the pain he was in, and it did not surprise me to learn that Neymar broke a vertebra.
-I broke a vertebra in my back 40 years ago.
+I broke a vertebra in my back over 30 years ago.

 My recovery was pretty straight forward – rest, pain meds, and a brace.
 The most difficult for me was sleeping.
 Sleeping on the floor was my only relief from the pain.
 I slept on the floor for years after that.